It’s so easy! It’s time learn how to make sprouts.

 Mung bean sprouts are a staple in Chinese dishes, like chop suey or other stir-fry.
 If you want the thick sprouts like you see in the store, you have to make the roots work hard.
 Put a weight on the beans as they are sprouting.
 As the roots emerge, they have to push against this weight and that’s what makes them thicker.

 Just spread the rinsed beans in a shallow dish, like a glass pie plate.
 Put a plate on top that is just a little smaller in diameter than the pie plate so that the plate will sit directly on the beans.
-Weight it with a brick or a couple soup cans.
+Weight it with something heavy, like a couple of soup cans.

 Removing the skins